wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    * https://developer.hashicorp.com/vault
    <br /><br />

-HashiCorp provides Vault free under open-source licensing with community support.
+HashiCorp provides Vault free under open-source licensing, with community support.

 <a name="ValueProp"></a>

-## HashiCorp Vault's Value Proposition
+## Vault's Value

+HashiCorp's Vault is popular because the product solves the <strong>secrets sprawl</strong> problem -- where employees create and store secrets that last too long sitting on unsecure locations such as laptops and in publicly accessible files.

+Ineffective secrets handling has resulted in billions paid in ransomware and the loss of reputation reducing the value of companies -- risks that are keeping CXOs up at night.

+## Multi-Cloud, Multi-Platform

+Each cloud vendor (AWS, Azure, GCP, etc.) have their own secrets handling offering.

-HashiCorp Vault adds the distinct advantage of being able to <strong>work either inside and outside each of several clouds</strong>.
+But HashiCorp Vault adds the distinct advantage of being able to <strong>work either inside and outside each of several clouds</strong>.
 Vault is designed to be deployed to <strong>all major platforms</strong> (Windows, macOS, Red Hat and Ubuntu Linux, within Docker, etc.).
 This is a feature appreciated by enterprise who have legacy systems.

 Thus, a particular secret can be added within AWS and then retrieved from within an Azure cloud.
 This is a requirement for true enterprise capability, due to needs imposed by corporate mergers and acquisitions.

-The value that HashiCorp Vault offers is <strong>centralizing</strong> secrets handling across organizations by automating replacement of long-lived secrets with dynamically generated secrets (X.509 certificates) which have a controlled lease period.
-Vault forces a mandatory <strong>lease contract</strong> with clients.
-All secrets read from Vault have an associated lease to enable key usage auditing, perform key rolling, and ensure automatic revocation.
-Vault provides multiple revocation mechanisms to give operators a clear "break glass" procedure after a potential compromise.

-* Vault provides high-level policy management, secret leasing, audit logging, and automatic revocation.

-* Vault from HashiCorp provides a unified interface to secrets while providing tight access control plus recording a detailed audit log.

-* Server installed in <strong>sealed mode</strong> (provides no access)

-   Only the storage backend (which durably stores encrypted data) and the HTTP API are outside the barrier which is sealed and unsealed.

-* Generate <a href="#DynamicSecrets">dynamic secrets</a> in databases and applications which are alive too short a time to steal.
+Vault can generate <a href="#DynamicSecrets">dynamic secrets</a> in databases and applications which are alive too short a time to steal.
 Vault can replace static long-running secrets (to be stolen) with <a href="#DynamicSecrets">dynamic secrets</a> with a Time to Live (TTL) of a few hours.
 The system max TTL default is 32 days.
 The bulk of work by Vault is renewing tokens and rotating secret keys.
 All so that risk of unauthorized access can be minimized.

 * Rotate keys <strong>without rebooting</strong>.
 This is a competitive strong point with Vault.